-Are you in search of a marine offshore job or you are interested to get hired in any of the maritime industries?
+Are you in search of a marine job vacancy at offshore or you are interested to get hired in any of the maritime industries?

 Here is my little advice to you.
 Never follow or send your personal data’s via social media job posts.
 Most of those crewing job post is fake and scammers.